CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/11-default-indexing-policy.md

     > &#128221; This default policy will index all possible paths with the exception of **_etag**.

-1. Within the editor, replace the content of the indexing policy to only index the **/price** path:
+1. Within the editor, replace the content of the indexing policy to only index the **/price** path and select **Save** to persist your changes.

     ```
     {